 Understanding the core technologies

-RisingWave and Materialize are both streaming database platforms designed to simplify real-time data processing.
+RisingWave and Materialize are both data platforms designed to simplify live data processing.

 • Materialize is the live data layer for apps and AI agents that maintains the results of SQL queries over continuously changing upstream data.
 It is optimized for dynamic stateful workloads, offering strong consistency guarantees and full support for inserts, updates, and deletes, and helping AI agents stay in sync with reality.